gitlabhq/gitlabhq/doc/user/project/integrations/prometheus.md

 ![Environment Dashboard](img/prometheus_dashboard.png)

 There are two ways to setup Prometheus integration, depending on where your apps are running:
-* For deployments on Kubernetes, GitLab can [deploy and manage Prometheus](#managed-prometheus-on-kubernetes) in a cluster
+* For deployments on Kubernetes, GitLab can automatically [deploy and manage Prometheus](#managed-prometheus-on-kubernetes)
 * For other deployment targets, simply [specify the Prometheus server](#manual-configuration-of-prometheus).

 ## Managed Prometheus on Kubernetes

-GitLab can seamlessly deploy and manage Prometheus on a [connected Kubernetes cluster](../clusters/index.md), making monitoring the metrics of your deployed apps as easy as a single click.
+GitLab can seamlessly deploy and manage Prometheus on a [connected Kubernetes cluster](../clusters/index.md), making monitoring of your apps easy.

 ### Requirements